a11yproject/a11yproject.com/CODE_OF_CONDUCT.md

 - Age.
 - Body size.
-- Permanent and conditional disability.
+- Permanent disability and temporary impairments.
 - Ethnicity.
 - Gender identity and expression.
 - Level of experience and education.